Introduction - Expenses Allowed for Limited Companies

 Bear in mind that pension decisions are often complicated, and require careful consideration.
 We recommend speaking with a financial advisor for personalised advice before you make any contributions.

-You can't claim for the costs of entertaining clients or potential clients, as these aren't allowable deductions for Corporation Tax purposes.
+You can claim for the costs of entertaining clients or potential clients, however these aren't allowable deductions for Corporation Tax purposes.

 Business Travel Expenses Allowed